Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Experiments

 \subsection{Experimental Setup}

-\paragraph{Tasks} We use \nameDataset\ for benchmarking performance on two tasks: (i) criterion-based exposé assessment and (ii) criterion-based review assessment.
-Models predict scores for individual criteria.
+\paragraph{Tasks} We use \nameDataset{} to benchmark LLM performance on two tasks: (i) criterion-based exposé assessment and (ii) criterion-based assessment of student reviews.

-\textbf{LLM prompting} We assess LLM performance in a zero-shot setting.
-We evaluate four state-of-the-art open-weight instruction-tuned LLMs with different architectures and sizes (Appendix~\ref{appendix:performance_models}).
+\textbf{LLM prompting} We assess LLM performance in a zero-shot setting across both open-weight and closed-source models (Appendix~\ref{appendix:performance_models}).
 For both tasks, we use a unified prompting strategy and compare two prompting variants: (i) \emph{single-criterion prompts}, which present and score one criterion at a time, and (ii) \emph{combined prompts}, which list all criteria for the respective task in a single call.
 Cross-criterion synergy could potentially benefit the model, with a lower execution cost.
 Appendix~\ref{appendix:prompt_templates} provides more detail about the prompts.

-\textbf{Evaluation} Following studies on criterion-based scoring~\cite{PACK2024100234, huang-wilson-2025-evaluating}, we evaluate performance, by comparing scores predicted with an LLM with a score assigned by a human rater, using QWA (Section~\ref{sec:iaa}).
-Results are reported on 55 \expose{}s drafts and 110 student reviews.
-Unless otherwise specified, we compute QWA against Group 1 and Group 2 raters and average the results.
-For each \expose{} and review, a corresponding model predicts 31 and 22 scores, respectively,\footnote{5 \expose{} and 2 review criteria are excluded (Appendix~\ref{appendix:experimental-details}).} for a total of 1705 \expose{} criteria scores and 2420 review criteria scores.